algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 ## The Computational Method

-The analytical method for Gaussian Elimination may seem straightforward, but the computational method does not obviously follow from the "game" we were playing before, so we'll go through it step-by-step.
+The analytical method for Gaussian Elimination may seem straightforward, but the computational method does not obviously follow from the "game" we were playing before.
+Ultimately, the computational method boils down to two separate steps and has a complexity of $$\mathcal{O}(n^3)$$.

+As a note, this process iterates through all the rows in the provided matrix.
+When we say "current row" (`curr_row`), we mean the specific row iteration number we are on at that time, and as before, the "pivot" corresponds to the first non-zero element in that row.

 #### Step 1
-For each column `col`, find the highest value.
+For each element in the pivot column under the current row, find the highest value and switch the row with the highest value with the current row.
+The *pivot* is then considered to be the first element in the highest swapped row.

+For example, in this case the highest value is $$3$$:

 $$
 \left[
 \begin{array}{ccc|c}